255BITS/gptdiff/README.md

 ## Usage

-After installing the package, you can use the `gptdiff` command in your terminal.
-You need to provide a prompt that runs on the codebase:
+After installing the package, you can use the `gptdiff` command in your terminal. cd into your codebase and run:

 ```bash
 gptdiff '<user_prompt>'
 ```

+any files that are included in .gitignore are ingnored when generating prompt.txt.

+## Autopatch with --apply

 You can also call openai and automatically apply the generated git diff with the `--apply` flag: